-Our research helps us to learn more about the Brush-tailed Rock-wallaby, their habitat, diet, behaviours and the types of predators they face.
-We need to understand these animals and the way they live in order to protect them and ensure their long term survival.
+Research into Brush-tailed Rock-wallabies helps us to learn more about their habitat, diet, behaviour, and the types of predators they face.
+We need to understand these animals and the way they live to better protect them and ensure their long-term survival.

 The Brush-tailed Rock-wallaby ranges from Queensland to Victoria, roughly following the line of the Great Divide.
 The southernmost population in NSW is in the Shoalhaven, while the Warrumbungle Ranges are home to the westernmost population.

-The Shoalhaven Brush-tailed Rock-wallaby protection program was started in the Kangaroo Valley area in 1995.
-At this time, it was estimated there were only 30 to 60 Rock-wallabies remaining in the Shoalhaven.
+This program was commenced in the Kangaroo Valley area in 1995.
+At this time, it was estimated that there were between 30 to 60 Rock-wallabies remaining in the Shoalhaven.

-In 2001, the NSW Fox Threat Abatement Plan (Fox TAP) was produced to address the impact of predation by the Red Fox on threatened species.
+In 2001, the NSW Fox Threat Abatement Plan (Fox TAP) was introduced to address the impact of predation by the Red Fox on threatened species.
 This plan identified Brush-tailed Rock-wallabies as one of a suite of threatened species most likely to be impacted by fox predation and thus a high priority for the assistance of fox control.
 The plan also identified the Shoalhaven area as one of a dozen priority sites in NSW.
-The Shoalhaven BTRW Protection program continues on today as one of the Fox TAP funded sites, with regular fox baiting, and fox and Rock-wallaby monitoring.
-Our results are being compared with the results gained from the other Fox TAP priority sites across the state.